YasuoFly/ThemeRecognition/README.md

 ```
 python main.py --data_path /path/to/Theme25 --shot 1 --seed 1
 ```
-- After trianing, you could obtain the log file in './log/' and checkpoint file in './checkpoint/'
+- After training, you could obtain the log file in './log/' and the checkpoint file in './checkpoint/'

 ## Citation
 If you find this repository helpful, please consider citing: </br>